 Clergy Compensation Guidelines

-You may use the PDF form below to assist you with your calculations or contact the chief financial officer, the Rev. Kirby Smith, 619-481-5453.
+You may use the information below to assist you with your calculations or contact the chief financial officer, the Rev. Kirby Smith, 619-481-5453.

 For associates, assistants and curates, the established minimum and suggested compensations are: